Representation in Your DWI / DUI

 municipal-dwi

 You just had a great time out.
-Perhaps you had a few beers or drinks over an extended period of time.
+Perhaps you had a few beers or drinks over an extended period.
 You feel fine.
-Maybe you question whether you should drive home but you dismiss it or rationalize to yourself that you are fine to drive.
-You start driving and things seem ok.
-Maybe you are a little nervous that a cop will follow you or be hiding and waiting to pull you over in a random traffic stop.
+Maybe you question whether you should drive home, but you dismiss it or rationalize to yourself that you are fine to drive.
+You start driving, and things seem ok.
+Maybe you are a little nervous that a cop will follow you or be hiding, waiting to pull you over during a random traffic stop.
 You are a little tired and can’t wait to just get home.
 Then your worst nightmare happens.
 You see the flashing red and blue lights.
-It’s a cop and he’s pulling you over.
-You try to stay cool but you can’t.
-Nobody can when a police officer is looking into your car and asks for your license, insurance and registration.
-You comply as best as you can but you’re nervous and things just deteriorate from there.
+It’s a cop, and he’s pulling you over.
+You try to stay cool, but you can’t.
+Nobody can when a police officer is looking into your car and asks for your license, insurance, and registration.
+You comply as best as you can, but you’re nervous, and things just deteriorate from there.
 The next thing you know, you are under arrest for suspicion of DWI/DUI.
 Now what do you do?
-Simple, you call Hanlon Niemann & Wright and you do it quickly.
+Simple: you call Hanlon Niemann & Wright and do it quickly.

 Municipal Court is the Home of DWI/DUI Cases

 Municipal Court is the home of DWI /DUI cases.
-The calendar of these cases is huge and many people find themselves in the courtroom facing such charges.
-A DWI/DUI charge is arguably the most serious of all Municipal Court cases and judges often do not take them lightly.
-It is important that an individual realize the consequences that will arise from being found guilty of such an offense.
+The calendar of these cases is huge, and many people find themselves in the courtroom facing such charges.
+A DWI/DUI charge is arguably the most serious of all Municipal Court cases, and judges often do not take them lightly.
+It is important that an individual realizes the consequences of being found guilty of such an offense.
 Often (not always, but often) it is in your best interests to seek the assistance of an experienced Municipal Court DWI Attorney in defending your case, rather than simply pleading guilty to a DWI or DUI charge.
-A knowledgeable DWI Attorney is able to defend you against the prosecution’s arguments, negotiate more favorable plea deals with the prosecutor, and argue for a lighter sentence from the sentencing judge among other things.
+A knowledgeable DWI Attorney is able to defend you against the prosecution’s arguments, negotiate more favorable plea deals with the prosecutor, and argue for a lighter sentence from the sentencing judge, among other things.
 Do not put your future in the hands of someone who does not know the law.
 Call our knowledgeable DWI Attorneys today.

 What Does New Jersey Law Say About DWI/DUI?